matuteiglesias/journal/content/Dev/2025-04-30_Diagnosed_and_Documented_AGIP_System_Errors.md

 **🕒 19:40–20:10**
 **🏷️ Labels**: AGIP, Error Analysis, Technical Documentation, Legal Compliance, Support
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The session aimed to identify, diagnose, and document critical errors in the AGIP payment system and provide technical and legal insights for resolution and accountability.

 ### Key Activities
-- Conducted a thorough error analysis of the AGIP website, identifying missing files and backend errors indicative of a faulty deployment.
+- Conducted a thorough error analysis of the AGIP website, identifying missing files and backend errors indicative of a faulty [[deployment]].
 - Developed a checklist for diagnosing connection issues with AGIP, including testing across different browsers, devices, and networks.
 - Analyzed the legal and technical implications of AGIP system failures on taxpayers, providing a framework for claims and state accountability.
-- Created a detailed guide for generating technical error reports, including documentation steps, screenshot capture, and formal complaint submission.
+- Created a detailed guide for generating technical error reports, including [[documentation]] steps, screenshot capture, and formal complaint submission.
 - Compiled a technical error report template for AGIP, detailing system failures and structuring formal complaints.

 ### Achievements